sre3/hide-login/wps-hide-login/readme.txt

 4. Go to settings to change your login url.

 == Changelog ==

+= 1.8.3 =
+* Fix : remove WP_Review (that was never in my lite version, but hey, good to see, that you learn.)

+= 1.8.2 =
+* Fix notice "Notice: Trying to get property 'href' of non-object"

+= 1.8.1 =
+* Fix fatal error with vendor wp-dismissible-notices-handler and wp-review-me

+= 1.8 =
+* Fix multisite subdomain for website menu (Thanks Eric Celeste)

+= 1.7 =
+* Fix vulnerability (Thanks Sebastian Schmitt) : Posting "post_password" with arbitrary content to /wp-login.php reveals the normal wordpress login page.

+= 1.6.1 =
+* Fix : loopback request site-health

+= 1.6 =
+* Tested up to 5.6
+* Add compatibility with PHP8

+= 1.5.7 =
+* Fix : Text Domain Issue (which is totally useless, because the Lite version does not make use of translation, because the translation is fucked).

 = 1.5.6 =
 * Fix : flush rewrite rules after install or update option